-Responsible Party: Oakland Department of Housing and Community Development;
+Responsible Party: Oakland City Council and Oakland Department of Housing and Community Development:

-Potential Funding Source: Measure U Bond Funds
+Potential Funding Source: General Fund and Local Infrastructure Measure U Bond Funds post-Measure KK

-Timeframe: As described in Action 3.3.12 and other actions related to the expenditure of affordable housing bond funds, expend the proceeds of Measure U
+Timeframe: Authorize local infrastructure As described in Action 3.3.12 and other actions related to the expenditure of affordable housing bond by 2025, spend-funds as available on an ongoing basis, expend the proceeds of Measure U

-Objectives: Measure U requested authorization for \$850 million in General Obligation Bonds with \$350 million set-aside for affordable housing.
-For reference, for the 2016 Infrastructure Bond (Measure KK) where \$600 million of General Obligation Bonds were authorized, \$100 million was set-aside specifically for affordable housing and anti-displacement projects and supported the new construction of over 700 units, the preservation of 420 units, and the acquisition and conversion of over 400 units.
+Objectives: The size of the new infrastructure bond and the amount Measure U requested authorization for \$850 million in General Obligation Bonds with \$350 million set-aside for Affordable Housing is still being determined affordable housing.
+For reference, for the 2016 Infrastructure Bond

+(Measure KK infrastructure bond) where \$600 million of General Obligation Bonds were authorized. \$100 million was set-aside specifically for affordable housing and anti-displacement projects and supported the new construction of over 700 units, the preservation of 420 units, and the acquisition and conversion of over 400 units.
 This leverage of subsidy achieved under Measure KK may not be replicable as KK was layered onto projects that also secured County A1 bond funds, which are now also fully allocated.
-New construction projects that set-aside more than the program minimum (currently 20 percent) of units for extremely-low-income residents will be prioritized, per the City's process for awarding funds to affordable housing (ACAH) and Preservation NoFAs to acquire and convert additional market rate units to affordable housing, and also preserve the City's existing affordable housing portfolio, extending affordability restrictions, and investing in the rehabilitation of older properties where needed.
+New construction projects that set-aside at least more than the program minimum (currently 20% percent) of units for extremely-low-income residents will be prioritized, per the City's process for awarding funds to affordable housing developers, through their New Construction Notice of Funding Availability (NOFA discussed above.).
+The City will also be able to make substantial funding allocations to the Acquisition and Conversion to Affordable Housing (ACAH) and Preservation NOFAs to acquire and convert additional market rate units to affordable housing, and also preserve the City's existing affordable housing portfolio, extending affordability restrictions, and investing in the rehabilitation of older properties where needed.